victorkaillo/victorkaillo.github.io/pages/about.md

 </span>
 </div>

-I study engineering (graduating in “Computer Engineering”) in UFRN (Universidade Federal do Rio Grande do Norte).
+I hold a degree in Computer Engineering from UFRN (Federal University of Rio Grande do Norte).
+I'm a native Portuguese speaker and fluent in English.
+I'm passionate about technology, problem-solving, and building solutions that make a real difference in people’s lives.

-My native language is Portuguese.
-I am an enthusiastic, self- motivated, reliable and responsible.
-However, I am irreverent, aweless, daring, audacious and happy.
-I like to make people happy.
-I love to put laughs on every face.
-I’m a nice fun and friendly person.
-My hobby is read the bible.
-I like to study about God and the natural beauty.
-I read a lot about everything involving God and his son Jesus.
+Beyond the technical world, I'm an enthusiastic and naturally optimistic person.
+I love making people laugh and bringing joy wherever I go.
+Humor and lightheartedness are part of how I connect with others, both personally and professionally.

-I enjoy all the sports you can practice.
-But I do not know if I'm good at any of them.
-I enjoy many musical styles.
+I'm deeply spiritual—reading the Bible and studying about God and His creation are essential parts of my routine.
+I enjoy reflecting on life through faith and learning from biblical teachings.

-I love my family and I love travel with my family.
-I spent most of my time with my wife and I'm loving it.
+In my free time, I like practicing sports (even if I'm not sure I'm good at them!), exploring different music styles, and traveling.
+I'm family-oriented and cherish every moment I get to spend with my wife—she’s my greatest partner and source of joy.

 *[volutpat]: Tooltip for abbreviation.